seejohnrun/seejohnrun.github.io/_posts/2009-09-26-codeigniter-form_validation.markdown

 );
 ```

-The hope is that we don t need to write anything extra in our controller, and we
+The hope is that we don't need to write anything extra in our controller, and we
 can use this from anywhere.
 I started with a function, that I thought did pretty
 well: